vividos/UnderworldAdventures/uwadv/docs/README.Manual.md

 ## 1 Quick start and quick reference

 You need a copy of the game to run Underworld Adventures.
-Install the game to any folder you like and start the uaconfig.exe tool.
+Install the game to any folder you like and start the `uaconfig` tool.
 Set the Ultima Underworld 1 folder and close the tool.
-Start the game by running uwadv.exe.
+Start the game by running the `uwadv` program.

 In the game, use the WASD keys to run and turn and X to go backwards, or the left mouse button pressed while moving the mouse cursor in the 3D view.
 Use